uoon/Hobproj/README.md

 		if '20m' in inv.items:
 			pass
 		if '30m' in inv.items:
-			pass
+			return 'victory'
 		else:
 			print "You left the bank with nothing.
 Clinton stares at you in disbelief." print "Clinton: 'You made me risk everything for you... and you show me this??'" print
 			print "Clinton puts both hands on your cheeks and with a lightning fast twist," print "she breaks your neck.
-You died." return 'death'
+You survive but you are forever crippled.." return 'death'

+class Victory(Scene):
+	def enter(self):
+		print "You win the game.
+Good job.
+Chris will buy you a yummy dinner.
+With promise." exit()

 class Death(Scene):
 	def enter(self):
 		print "You lose the game.
 Try again."